You have updated your CV and uploaded it to all relevant Job sites, but still not getting job calls?

-Making your CV searchable means keeping its visibility high: in job portals, career sites and wherever you have uploaded it.
+Making your CV searchable means keeping its visibility high, in job portals, career sites and wherever you have uploaded it.

 Physics behind it :

 It depends on what kind of job profile you are targeting, your experience, core competencies, and skills.
 Basically, you should embed highlights of the job description in your CV in form of keywords.

-While specifying certification details, project experience, part-time job & training experience, award or achievements (related to the job you are applying for ) in CV, add necessary keywords in the description.
+Even while specifying certification details, project experience, part-time job & training experience, award or achievements (related to the job you are applying for ) in CV, add necessary keywords in the description.

-For instance, you were part of some committee in your college, where you were involved in the branding of college via social media channels, so you can add and elaborate this experience in your CV.
+You were part of some committee in your college, where you were involved in the branding of college via social media channels, so you can add and elaborate this experience in your CV.

 “As a lead person of student committee, I was involved in enhancing the reach of college by increasing visibility of college in social media circles, I have used quite a few social media marketing strategies like SEO for the same and achieved 20% growth in college website traffic”

 Here “social media”, “social media marketing strategies” & “SEO” will serve as keywords.
-So when recruiter will use these keywords while searching profiles, your CV will appear in search results.
+So when a recruiter will use these keywords while searching profiles, your CV will appear in search results.

-“As a lead person of student committee, I was responsible for selection and recruitment of other committee members, record maintenance and event organizations and coordination.”
+“As a lead person of student committee, I was responsible for the selection and recruitment of other committee members, record maintenance and event organizations and coordination.”

 in above example keywords are “selection” “recruitment” “coordination” & “record maintenance”